Weekend Reading – Fighting inflation edition

 Same thoughts here Ben.
 Complex problems can have some simple solutions.

 How am I going to fight inflation?
 Let me count thy ways!

 - Own more stocks than bonds – Like Ben, given stocks, historically, have been able to pass some rising prices back to the consumer, I’m going to continue to own my basket of stocks (including my dividend paying stocks) for the long-haul.

-- Own REITs – again, historically speaking, whether you are investing in real estate directly you’re your own property ownership or rental ownership or owing publicly traded Real Estate Investment Trusts (REITs), or both (like I do!) – owning real estate can be a nice hedge for higher inflation.
+- Own REITs – again, historically speaking, whether you are investing in real estate directly or via rental ownership or owning publicly traded Real Estate Investment Trusts (REITs), or both (like I do!) – owning real estate can be a nice hedge for higher inflation.
 Why?
 Home values and rents tend to rise during inflationary periods.
 I mean, people have to live somewhere…

 A good example?
 Canadian Apartment REIT just increased their dividend by 5%.
 I happen to own a few hundred shares of it.

 - Own commodities and raw materials – unless you’ve been living under a rock, gas prices have really crept up of late, at least in my province.
 So, commodities are a broad category of things like oil and gas, grains, electricity, and other.
 Commodities and inflation have a unique relationship as you well know.
 Rising commodity prices are indicator of (more) inflation to come.
 As prices rise, so does production/manufacturing costs to turn materials into commodities that are bought and sold.
 So, you can already see by this simple explanation how owning commodities might be helpful.